Skip to main content

 "Those who cannot remember the past are condemned to repeat it."

-The breeze blew briskly against my face as the tree limbs swirled in the ever changing currents of air.
-There was a group of us walking down the street in Philadelphia which consisted of Kena, Andrea, Erin, Chad, Matt, Shawn and myself.
-We were headed to Independence Hall in the City of Brotherly Love.
+The breeze blew briskly against my face as the tree limbs swirled in the ever-changing currents of air.
+A group of us—Kena, Andrea, Erin, Chad, Matt, Shawn, and I—were walking down a street in Philadelphia, heading to Independence Hall in the City of Brotherly Love.

-The streets were full with the hustle and bustle of the inner city.
-There were elderly women arm in arm, with bags in their hands, window shopping as they walked down the street.
-A young man with gold teeth, baggy pants and his baseball cap on sideways leaned against the corner of a building talking on a pay phone.
-(I noticed this because everyone has a cell phone these days.
-This actually looked odd.)
-Others were sitting at little round tables on the sidewalk outside small café’s and bistro’s laughing and discussing life’s experiences with friends and family.
+The streets bustled with the energy of the inner city.
+Elderly women walked arm in arm, shopping bags in hand, window-shopping as they strolled.
+A young man with gold teeth, baggy pants, and his baseball cap turned sideways leaned against the corner of a building, talking on a payphone.
+(I noticed this because, in a time when almost everyone has a cell phone, it looked unusual.)
+Others sat at small round tables on the sidewalk outside cafés and bistros, laughing and discussing life’s experiences with friends and family.

-The constant sound of car and truck engines, exhaust billowing and horns honking, was all around us.
-The smell of food from the restaurants, cigarette smoke and urine from the subway hung heavy in the air.
-On the corner a man, in his mid thirties, was playing jazz on his guitar for tips.
-Half a block down the street there was a group of three men.
-They were all dressed in black leather with silver spikes.
-These three were postured in a threatening manner.
-The man in the middle was on a small platform speaking to passersby through a microphone.
-He was extolling the hardship and injustice brought to African Americans by the white man.
-There was no crowd, there was no fear.
-People simply continued on with their business as usual.
+The constant hum of cars and trucks, exhaust billowing, and horns honking surrounded us.
+The air carried the mixed scents of restaurant food, cigarette smoke, and the pungent odor of urine from the subway.
+On the corner, a man in his mid-thirties played jazz on his guitar for tips.
+Half a block down, a group of three men, all dressed in black leather with silver spikes, stood in an imposing stance.
+The man in the middle stood on a small platform, speaking into a microphone, passionately recounting the hardships and injustices African Americans had endured at the hands of the white man.
+There was no crowd, no fear—just people continuing with their business as usual.

-We were in town for the Semi Annual IECA conference.
-This is a time when therapeutic schools and programs get together with Educational Consultants from across the country.
-Most of our effort and energy is spent renewing friendships and being updated on the latest trends in the treatment of troubled teens.
+We were in town for the semi-annual IECA conference, a gathering where therapeutic schools and programs connect with educational consultants from across the country.
+Much of our time was spent renewing friendships and staying informed on the latest trends in the treatment of troubled teens.

-As I passed by the Liberty Bell and headed to Independence Hall, I was lost in thought about our founding fathers.
-I wondered if this was the America George Washington, James Madison or Benjamin Franklin envisioned.
-I wondered if there were troubled teens in the late seventeen hundreds.
-Did teens suffer with depression, anxiety, substance abuse and ADHD back then?
-Was it simply un-diagnosable at that time?
-Or… are these issues, the ones that so many teens struggle with today, the result of a more modern culture?
+As I passed by the Liberty Bell and approached Independence Hall, I found myself lost in thought about our Founding Fathers.
+Was this the America that George Washington, James Madison, or Benjamin Franklin had envisioned?
+Were there troubled teens in the late 1700s?
+Did young people struggle with depression, anxiety, substance abuse, and ADHD back then?
+Were such conditions simply un-diagnosable at the time?
+Or are these challenges—ones so many teens face today—products of a more modern culture?
 I don’t know.

-It does seem however, that the principles adhered to and practiced in the forming of a new nation are also the same principles needed to navigate life’s obstacles in modern times.
-Determination, courage, faithfulness, self-discipline, unity, excellence, humility, idealism, loyalty, patience, confidence, justice and sacrifice are but a few of the character traits enlisted by the founding fathers.
-It seems those traits are ageless.
+However, it does seem that the principles upheld and practiced in the formation of our nation are the same ones needed to navigate life’s obstacles today.
+Determination, courage, faithfulness, self-discipline, unity, excellence, humility, idealism, loyalty, patience, confidence, justice, and sacrifice—these were the traits of the Founding Fathers, and they remain timeless.

-While this great nation does provide us the freedom to “Pursue Happiness”, it does not guarantee happiness.
-Nor does it provide freedom from life’s struggles.
-Maybe, just maybe…it is seeing where we have been and learning from the past that provides perspective for us as we navigate the future in our never-ending pursuit of happiness.
+While this great nation grants us the freedom to “pursue happiness,” it does not guarantee happiness.
+Nor does it free us from life’s struggles.
+Maybe—just maybe—it is by understanding where we have been and learning from the past that we gain the perspective needed to navigate the future in our never-ending pursuit of happiness.

 Please share a comment.
-I'm interested in learning of others thoughts on this matter.
+I’m interested in hearing others’ thoughts on this matter.

 Comments